VereLanz/my-advent-2021/README.md

 ## Day 8
 ### *Seven Segment Search (7-Segment Display Puzzle)*
 ### Part One
-Your seven segment display's signals are jumbled up for each display!
+Your seven segment displays' signals are all jumbled up!
 First, look for the amount of unique digit signals in terms of segment number to work with.

 ### Part Two
 Now considering these uniquely segment-numbered digits, figure out which segment in your current output corresponds to which actual segment and therefore which numbers the display is trying to display!
-(Answer is sum of all output digits.)
+(Answer is sum of all output numbers.)

 [top &#8593;](#top)